 There are different types of brain injuries, but when the injury is caused by something hitting the head, it is called a traumatic brain injury, or TBI.

 Most traumatic brain injuries are minor and fully recoverable, thanks to the human body’s skeletal and other protective systems.
 However, since the brain is our cognitive center and controls every other function of our bodies, any trauma to the head should be taken very seriously.

-If you or someone else experiences a blow to the head, watch closely for these symptoms, and call 911 or go to urgent care if they occur:
+If you or someone else experiences a blow to the head, whether from a one-off incident like a car accident, or repetitive trauma similar to what professional athletes experience; watch closely for these TBI symptoms, and call 911 or go to urgent care if they occur:

 - Unconsciousness, even if it’s brief, or problems staying conscious (may look like extreme drowsiness)